Jomatam/aoc_2021/README.md

-# Advent of Code 2021 in Go
+# Advent of Code 2021, Go
 Experiment in learning Go

 To run, open a terminal in the root folder of the project and run with